codalytics/exitus/README.md

-exitus
+Exitus
 ======

-Some Issues and Milestones
+Some Issues and Milestones.